afterless/bert/README.md

 ## Purpose

 The project is an implementation of the BERT language model from the paper "BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding" and more specifically the process was first taking the weights from the "bert-base-cased" HuggingFace model and then later training it on a dataset.
-Much of this implementation consisted of understanding how attention worked, finetuning it on the IMDB dataset, and training a language model on a small GPU configuration.
+Much of this implementation consisted of understanding how attention worked, finetuning it on the IMDB dataset, and training a masked language model on a small GPU configuration using the WikiText-2 dataset.

-When training this model, I achieved about 40% accuracy on a test hold of the MLM dataset, warranting possible improvements in accuacy.
+When training this model, I achieved about 40% accuracy on a test hold of the WikiText-2 dataset, warranting possible improvements in accuacy.

 ## Setup